 Dehydration: One of the most common medical problems for endurance athletes is dehydration.
 Drink plenty and often.
 You probably will be running in very humid conditions.
-A scale will be made available to check your weight at the start / finish line of each lap.
-Runners should use the 3 - 5 - 7% rule to monitor hydration.
+A scale will be available to check your weight at the start / finish line of each lap.
 Each runner is solely responsible for monitoring his/her hydration level.
 Runners should leave each aid station with a minimum of two full water bottles (or equivalent hydration vest).